 Altered States of Consciousness.
 Members were required to work for over 12 hours a day.
 They were only allowed to sleep a few hours each night and were given rice to eat for every meal.
 Jones required his members to listen to his voice over the loudspeaker 24 hours a day (Nelson, 2006).
 When a member complained about the noise, he began mandatory quizzes on the information for that day.
 If people were non-compliant with his demands, they were punished or drugged into submission (Scheeres, 2011).
 All of these factors created altered states of consciousness among the members.
 They were unable to think rationally.

 The new conditions in Jonestown were so inhumane that no one could have been immune to the deterioration of their psychological resistance.
 Along with the psychological abuse, they also faced serious punishments.
 Committing to a life in Jonestown meant that the members had the option of accepting Jones’ actions or being severely tortured.
 Punishments could be given for expressing discontent with Jonestown, failing a socialism exam, stealing food from the kitchen, and even laughing during work (Layton, 1998).
-For minor offenses he had catharsis sessions where people had to publically admit to what they had done.
-Those who were caught speaking negatively about Jonestown were forced to publically revoke their statements, causing cognitive dissonance which forced people to blame themselves instead of Jones (Reiterman, 1982).
+For minor offenses he had catharsis sessions where people had to publicly admit to what they had done.
+Those who were caught speaking negatively about Jonestown were forced to publicly revoke their statements, causing cognitive dissonance which forced people to blame themselves instead of Jones (Reiterman, 1982).
 Punishments escalated over time and included the Box, the Well and the Special Care Unit.

 The Box was buried underground and was “dark, hot and claustrophobic” (Layton, 1998, 177).
 People would be placed in there for days at a time with minimal food or drink.
 This contraption functioned as a sensory deprivation chamber.
 The Well was often used for children.
 They would be “hung upside down by a rope around their ankles, and dunked into the water” (Layton, 1998, 177) repeatedly.
 People would hide at the bottom of the Well to scare them.
 The Special Care Unit was for people who refused to submit or were seen as a danger to Jones.
 Essentially they were forced into drug-induced comas (Scheeres, 2011).
 If people were caught having sex not permitted by the Relationship Committee, they were forced to engage in intercourse while the entire community watched (Reiterman, 1982).
 This was embarrassing enough to discourage people “from any form of closeness with each other” (Layton, 1998, 54).
 Temple members were constantly reminded of their inferiority.
-They were demeaned, abused, publically humiliated, and forced to remain loyal.
+They were demeaned, abused, publicly humiliated, and forced to remain loyal.
 But they still relied on Jones for security (Galanter, 1999).
 This is an excellent example of the Pincer and Relief Effect because the more they were punished, the more they wanted to please him.

 Spies.
 Loyalty to Father required members to spy and report on one another, even if that meant punishment for a family member (Layton, 1998).
 Jones repeatedly told his members that he instructed certain people to act as if they wanted to defect.
 It was the job of the rest of the community to report these people back to him.
 If they did not comply, they would be severely punished.
 In reality, Jones was creating mindguards to find out who wanted to leave and ensure that nobody disagreed with him.
 The possible defectors were severely punished while the people who had reported them were given rewards (Layton, 1998).
 Compliance with Jones’ insanity existed for three reasons: members were terrified of Jones’ demands, they wanted to stop their suffering, and they were “too emotionally dependent to leave” (Galanter, 1999, 116).